Adobe (NASDAQ:ADBE) Issues Q3 2022 Earnings Guidance

 Adobe (NASDAQ:ADBE – Get Rating) updated its third quarter 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $3.33-$3.33 for the period, compared to the consensus EPS estimate of $3.40.
 The company issued revenue guidance of $4.43 billion-$4.43 billion, compared to the consensus revenue estimate of $4.51 billion.
 Adobe also updated its FY 2022 guidance to $13.50-$13.50 EPS.

-Several brokerages have issued reports on ADBE.
-Barclays cut their price target on Adobe from $530.00 to $445.00 and set an overweight rating for the company in a report on Friday, June 17th.
-StockNews.com downgraded Adobe from a buy rating to a hold rating in a report on Tuesday, May 17th.
-Robert W. Baird cut their price target on Adobe from $550.00 to $450.00 and set an outperform rating for the company in a report on Friday, June 17th.
-Mizuho cut their price target on Adobe from $530.00 to $480.00 and set a buy rating for the company in a report on Friday, June 17th.
-Finally, Cowen cut their price target on Adobe from $550.00 to $520.00 and set an outperform rating for the company in a report on Friday, June 17th.
-Seven analysts have rated the stock with a hold rating and twenty-one have given a buy rating to the company.
-Based on data from MarketBeat.com, Adobe has a consensus rating of Moderate Buy and a consensus target price of $489.31.
+Several research firms have weighed in on ADBE.
+Bank of America lowered their price target on shares of Adobe from $560.00 to $450.00 and set a buy rating for the company in a research note on Friday, June 17th.
+StockNews.com downgraded shares of Adobe from a buy rating to a hold rating in a research note on Tuesday, May 17th.
+Royal Bank of Canada lowered their price objective on shares of Adobe from $600.00 to $500.00 and set an outperform rating for the company in a research note on Tuesday, June 14th.
+Wells Fargo & Company lowered their price objective on shares of Adobe from $525.00 to $425.00 and set an overweight rating for the company in a research note on Friday, June 17th.
+Finally, Wolfe Research lowered their price objective on shares of Adobe from $500.00 to $400.00 and set an outperform rating for the company in a research note on Friday, June 17th.
+Seven analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the company’s stock.
+According to MarketBeat, Adobe currently has a consensus rating of Moderate Buy and a consensus target price of $489.31.

-Several large investors have recently added to or reduced their stakes in the company.
-Jaffetilchin Investment Partners LLC grew its holdings in shares of Adobe by 2.8% during the first quarter.
-Jaffetilchin Investment Partners LLC now owns 1,271 shares of the software company’s stock worth $494,000 after purchasing an additional 35 shares during the last quarter.
-Gamco Investors INC. ET AL boosted its holdings in Adobe by 0.3% in the first quarter.
-Gamco Investors INC. ET AL now owns 14,517 shares of the software company’s stock valued at $6,614,000 after acquiring an additional 41 shares during the last quarter.
-Lumature Wealth Partners LLC boosted its holdings in Adobe by 2.7% in the first quarter.
-Lumature Wealth Partners LLC now owns 1,627 shares of the software company’s stock valued at $741,000 after acquiring an additional 43 shares during the last quarter.
-Plancorp LLC boosted its holdings in Adobe by 9.4% in the first quarter.
-Plancorp LLC now owns 643 shares of the software company’s stock valued at $293,000 after acquiring an additional 55 shares during the last quarter.
-Finally, Wimmer Associates 1 LLC boosted its holdings in Adobe by 0.5% in the first quarter.
-Wimmer Associates 1 LLC now owns 12,290 shares of the software company’s stock valued at $5,600,000 after acquiring an additional 57 shares during the last quarter.
-Institutional investors own 82.54% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Worth Asset Management LLC bought a new stake in shares of Adobe during the 1st quarter valued at $101,000.
+Resurgent Financial Advisors LLC bought a new stake in shares of Adobe during the 1st quarter valued at $202,000.
+Delphia USA Inc. raised its position in shares of Adobe by 34.4% during the 1st quarter.
+Delphia USA Inc. now owns 586 shares of the software company’s stock valued at $267,000 after purchasing an additional 150 shares during the period.
+Plancorp LLC raised its position in shares of Adobe by 9.4% during the 1st quarter.
+Plancorp LLC now owns 643 shares of the software company’s stock valued at $293,000 after purchasing an additional 55 shares during the period.
+Finally, Interchange Capital Partners LLC raised its position in shares of Adobe by 44.1% during the 1st quarter.
+Interchange Capital Partners LLC now owns 817 shares of the software company’s stock valued at $372,000 after purchasing an additional 250 shares during the period.
+Institutional investors and hedge funds own 82.54% of the company’s stock.

 Adobe Company Profile (Get Rating)